 Industry data describe the kind of business conducted by a person's employing organization.
-Industry data were derived from answers to questions 42 through 44.
+Industry data were derived from answers to questions 42 through 44 in the 2014 American Community Survey (ACS).
 Question 42 asks: "For whom did this person work?"
 Question 43 asks: "What kind of business or industry was this?"
-Question 44 provides 4 check boxes from which respondents are to select one to indicate whether the business was primarily manufacturing, wholesale trade, retail trade, or other (agriculture, construction, service, government, etc.).
+Question 44 provides four checkboxes from which respondents are to select one to indicate whether the business was primarily manufacturing, wholesale trade, retail trade, or other (agriculture, construction, service, government, etc.).